aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/streamprovideroptions/_index.md

 ```

-For the description of this property, please see \#getResourceLoadingType().getResourceLoadingType()
+For the description of this property, please see [getResourceLoadingType()](../../com.aspose.cells/streamprovideroptions\#getResourceLoadingType--)

 **Parameters:**
 | Parameter | Type | Description |